deathdric/infrastructure-setup-scripts/conjur/README.md

 #### Environments and groups

-We will not set up the policy for our first application, called `application1`.
+We will now set up the policy for our first application, called `application1`.

 All application policies will have the `app` parent policy and will be owned by the `admin` group.
 We will later define subpolicies owned by dev and ops users which wil allow them to set and fetch their credentials.